Kevin Spacey faces sexual misconduct civil trial in NY

 NEW YORK, Oct 6 (Reuters) - It has been just under five years since Kevin Spacey's Oscar-winning career was upended by a slew of sexual misconduct accusations, starting when Anthony Rapp accused him of making an unwanted sexual advance in 1986.

-Both actors are now headed to Manhattan federal court, where jury selection is scheduled to begin on Thursday in Rapp's $40 million civil lawsuit over the incident, which allegedly occurred when he was 14.
+Both actors are now facing off in Manhattan federal court for a trial in Rapp's $40 million civil lawsuit over the incident, which allegedly occurred when he was 14.

+U.S. District Judge Lewis Kaplan and lawyers for both sides on Thursday selected a jury of 12 people.
+All jurors denied personally knowing Spacey or Rapp, or having read or heard anything about the case that would prevent them from reaching a fair verdict.

+"You may have heard of one or the other of them," Kaplan told prospective jurors before screening them for possible bias.
+"You may have seen them doing what they do for a living."

 Spacey, 63, has denied Rapp's accusations and other sexual misconduct charges.

-"We look forward to a trial by jury with actual evidence rather than trial by social media," his lawyer Jennifer Keller said on Wednesday.
+"We look forward to a trial by jury with actual evidence rather than trial by social media," Spacey lawyer Jennifer Keller said on Wednesday.

 Rapp, who starred in the Broadway musical "Rent," alleged in a November 2020 lawsuit that Spacey forcibly touched him during a party at Spacey's New York home.
 He said he left after the brief encounter.

-Now 50, Rapp is seeking compensatory and punitive damages for battery and intentional infliction of emotional distress.
+Rapp, 50, is seeking compensatory and punitive damages for battery and intentional infliction of emotional distress.

 Spacey won Oscars for best actor in "American Beauty" and best supporting actor in "The Usual Suspects," but his career largely ended after more than 20 men accused him of sexual misconduct.